UX & Multi-Channel Apps

 The Mendix Platform offers a completely integrated visual development environment for building multi-channel apps.
-Developers can rapidly build, visualize, and deploy multi-channel apps using the drag-and-drop interfaces of the Mendix Web and Desktop Modelers.
+Developers can rapidly build, visualize, and deploy multi-channel apps using the drag-and-drop interfaces of Mendix Studio and Mendix Studio Pro.

 Users can build rich front-ends for multi-channel apps (for both web and mobile apps) from a single model that supports reuse and a consistent look and feel.
 In addition, Mendix’s Atlas UI framework enables users to create beautiful interfaces quickly via a wealth of Mendix UX resources.